 Allotments available - contact Cathy on 01380 722160 for further details.

-The next Councillors Roadshow will be outside the Shambles Market on Thursday 6 September 2018 between 10am and 1pm.
+The next Councillors Roadshow will be inside the Shambles Market on Saturday 17 November 2018 between 10am and 1pm.
 Come along and engage with your councillors.

 If you have lost something in the Town, please head to the Library on Sheep Street.
 They may have it or will be able to report it to the police for you.